techstudycell/NodeMCU-Cadio-Home-Automation-System/README.md

 You can also monitor the real-time feedback from anywhere in the world.

 ## Connect CADIO With Google Home
-1.Open the Google Home app and create a Home.
+1. Open the Google Home app and create a Home.
-2.Then click on "+" and select "Set up device", the " works with Google".
+2. Then click on "+" and select "Set up device", the " works with Google".
-3.Now search for CADIO, and log in to CADIO account.
+3. Now search for CADIO, and log in to CADIO account.
-4.All the devices from CADIO will be added to Google Home.
+4. All the devices from CADIO will be added to Google Home.

 Now you can also control the appliances with voice commands using Google Assistant.

 ## Connect CADIO With Amazon Alexa
 Linking CADIO account with Amazon Alexa

-1.Open the Amazon Alexa app then click on YOUR SMART HOME SKILLS.
+1. Open the Amazon Alexa app then click on YOUR SMART HOME SKILLS.
-2.Click on ENABLE SMART HOME SKILLS.
+2. Click on ENABLE SMART HOME SKILLS.
-3.Type CADIO in the Search bar, then click on CADIO.
+3. Type CADIO in the Search bar, then click on CADIO.
-4.Click on ENABLE TO USE to enable CADIO skill.
+4. Click on ENABLE TO USE to enable CADIO skill.
-5.Now Log in using your CADIO account.
+5. Now Log in using your CADIO account.
-6.Your CADIO account is now linked with Amazon Alexa.
+6. Your CADIO account is now linked with Amazon Alexa.
-7.You can now control your smart devices from the Amazon Alexa app and supported devices.
+7. You can now control your smart devices from the Amazon Alexa app and supported devices.

 ## Connect the Appliances With the PCB
 Now connect the appliances with PCB as per the circuit diagram.
 Please take proper safety precautions while working with high voltage.